MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Weixin Liang, Girmaw Abebe Tadesse, Daniel Ho, Fei-Fei Li, Matei Zaharia, Ce Zhang, James Zou. *Nature Machine Intelligence*
   - Key Word: Trustworthy AI; Data Design; Data Sculpting; Data Strategies; Data Policy.
   - <details><summary>Digest</summary> Automated AI model builders that are publicly available can now achieve top performance in many applications.
 In contrast, the design and sculpting of the data used to develop AI often rely on bespoke manual work, and they critically affect the trustworthiness of the model.
 This Perspective discusses key considerations for each stage of the data-for-AI pipeline—starting from data design to data sculpting (for example, cleaning, valuation and annotation) and data evaluation—to make AI more reliable.

+- FedMT: Federated Learning with Mixed-type Labels. [[paper]](https://arxiv.org/abs/2210.02042)
+  - Qiong Zhang, Aline Talhouk, Gang Niu, Xiaoxiao Li.
+  - Key Word: Federated Learning; Neural Tangent Kernel.
+  - <details><summary>Digest</summary> We consider an important yet under-explored setting of FL, namely FL with mixed-type labels where different labeling criteria can be employed by various centers, leading to inter-center label space differences and challenging existing FL methods designed for the classical setting.
+To effectively and efficiently train models with mixed-type labels, we propose a theory-guided and model-agnostic approach that can make use of the underlying correspondence between those label spaces and can be easily combined with various FL methods such as FedAvg.

 - Data Budgeting for Machine Learning. [[paper]](https://arxiv.org/abs/2210.00987)
   - Xinyi Zhao, Weixin Liang, James Zou.